mmerickel/wired/docs/index.rst

         def __call__(self):
             return self.greeting + ' !!'

-We are writing a pluggable application which has a "registry" which processes operations in a "container":
+Our application is pluggable: it has a "registry" which processes operations in a "container":

 >>> from wired import ServiceRegistry
 >>> registry = ServiceRegistry()